sb2702/webcodecs-fundamentals/src/content/docs/basics/decoder.md

 let lastRenderedTime = 0;
 ```

 **render(time)**  We will create a render function, which takes a timestamp as as argument.
 It will then take the latest frame in the render_buffer whose timestamp is less than the render time, and render that.
-Note that we only call fillBuffer in the render function.
+Note that we only call fillBuffer in the render function, because we want to make sure we only add more chunks for decoding (and increase the size of the render buffer) once we have consumed frames from the render buffer.

 ```typescript